DappCamp-Cohort-3/pet-park-assignment/README.md

     ```
     npm test
     ```
 -   Create a pull request from your forked repo to main branch of original repo to run the github workflow.
+The name of the pull request should be in the format `YOUR_NAME - Pet Park Assignment`

 ## Note